 Program at a Glance

-Commercial Truck Driving is an eight week (240 hours) instructional program that prepares individuals to drive trucks and other commercial vehicles.
+Commercial Truck Driving is a 10 week (300 hours) instructional program and 6 week intership that prepares individuals to drive trucks and other commercial vehicles.
 Instruction includes operating diesel powered vehicles, loading and unloading cargo, reporting delays or accidents on the road, verifying loads against shipping records, and maintaining necessary records.
 Applicants may earn a Certificate of Completion from either workforce training or college course credit options.
 Instruction is offered in various formats including Workforce Training, College Credit Program and two-week refresher courses.

 Program Requirements for Admission: